Trampoline Home Insurance: What Happens to Your Rates & Coverage

 Option 1: Switch to a Trampoline-Friendly Insurer

 Not all insurers treat trampolines the same way.
-Working with an independent insurance broker can help you compare multiple carriers to find one that allows trampolines — ideally with the safety measures you already have in place.
+Working with an independent insurance broker can help you compare multiple carriers to find one that allows trampolines, ideally with the safety measures you already have in place.
 Be upfront about the trampoline from the start.
+Homes that have trouble getting standard coverage may need to explore high-risk home insurance options.

 Option 2: Add a Personal Umbrella Policy

 If your homeowners policy covers the trampoline but with lower limits than you'd like, a personal umbrella policy can extend your liability coverage by $1 million or more.
 This is particularly valuable if a serious injury leads to a lawsuit exceeding your base policy limits.
-Umbrella insurance for homeowners typically costs $150–$300 per year for $1 million in additional coverage — a relatively affordable safeguard.
+Umbrella policies typically cost between $200 and $600 per year for $1 million in additional coverage, an affordable safeguard given today's rising verdict environment.

 Option 3: Increase Your Base Liability Limits